liberapay/liberapay.org/en/bylaws.md

 ## Article 1

-By the signatories of this document is founded a non-profit organization based on the law of July 1st 1901.
+By the signatories of this document is founded a non-profit collegial organization based on the law of July 1st 1901.

 Its name is “Liberapay”.